Boy Scouts of America - Swamp Base High Adventure Program

 e.
 Rick Pope, CEO – TFO, has agreed to raise donations to buy additional rods.

 f.
-After the GCC Fly Fair in January, the council has committed to purchase ten (10) additional rods/reel/lines/cases.
+After the GCC Fly Fair, the council has committed to purchase ten (10) additional rods/reel/lines/cases.

 i.
-This in less than a year, the GCC will met its commitment to BSA Swamp Base of a minimum of 50 outfits with a retail value of over $ 10,000.
+This in less than a year, the GCC will meet its commitment to BSA Swamp Base of a minimum of 50 outfits with a retail value of over $ 10,000.

 2. The GCC supplied a fly box and flies to each Swamp Base participant, scout and adult leader.
 These boxes will become "keepsakes" for the scouts andthe basis for their start in fly fishing